What is a credit score & how does it affect a car finance application?

 A way to avoid that when looking for a new car is to make sure the dealership you’re leasing or buying from uses a soft credit check.

-A hard search is the more old-school version.
+A hard search is a more old-school version.
 It appears on your credit file, and if you have too many in a short space of time, it’ll damage your score.
+While both types of check affect your application, only one has a damaging effect on your credit score.

 Meanwhile, a soft search gives you the same result but doesn’t appear on your credit file or harm your score.
 That means you can do as many checks as you like without affecting your chances of being approved.

 Here at Hippo Motor Finance, all our initial searches are soft, so you can see if you’ll be accepted by one of our lenders without affecting your credit score.
-You can do it all online too through our Apply Now feature which will give you a result in minutes.
+You can do it all online, too, through our Apply Now feature, which will give you a result in 30 minutes.

 When you apply for car finance, it’s not just your credit score a lender will check – although that’s still important.